brainrake/jsonrpcws/README.rst

 Project Status
 --------------

-The project is in an early **alpha** state.
+The project is in **alpha** state.
+It is functionally complete, but is yet to be tested extensively.
-I will use it in production soon, so expect rapid improvements.
+I will use it in production soon, so expect improvements.